apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

    -  **Name**: A unique name for the Network Tier you create.

-   -  **Network Offering**: The following default network offerings are
+   -  **Network Offering**: The following default Network offerings are
       listed: Internal LB,
       DefaultIsolatedNetworkOfferingForVpcNetworksNoLB,
       DefaultIsolatedNetworkOfferingForVpcNetworks

-      In a VPC, only one Network Tier can be created by using LB-enabled network offering.
+      In a VPC, only one Network Tier can be created by using LB-enabled Network offering.

    -  **Gateway**: The gateway for the Network Tier you create.
 Ensure that the